Next Unit of Computing

+In July 2023, Intel announced that it would no longer develop NUC mainboards and matching mini PCs.

+They subsequently announced that NUC products will continue to be—and since that time have been—manufactured, sold and supported by ASUS under a non-exclusive license.
+ASUS unveiled the latest generation of NUC products at CES 2024, consisting of the NUC 14 Pro, NUC 14 Pro+, and first ever ROG NUC.
+In early September at IFA Berlin 2024, the NUC 14 Pro AI was showcased.

 First generation

 Sandy Bridge

 The first generation Intel NUC launched in the first quarter of 2013.
 This UCFF motherboard and system kit are codenamed Ski Lake (DCP847SK) and Deep Canyon (DCCP847DY) respectively.

 Second generation

 Ivy Bridge

 The base UCFF motherboard and kit without Thunderbolt or USB 3 are codenamed Golden Lake (D33217GK) and Ice Canyon (DC3217IY) respectively.
 The Thunderbolt capable UCFF motherboard and kit are codenamed Campers Lake (D33217CK) and Box Canyon (DC3217BY) respectively.
 The USB 3 capable UCFF motherboard and kit are codenamed Rend Lake (D53427RK) and Horse Canyon (DC53427HY) respectively.

 The stripped-down DC3217BY model has a signature red top cover and no Ethernet.
 This model, while stocks were still available, generally sold for a deep discount.
 The absence of Ethernet may be mitigated by using a USB 2.0 to 10/100 fast Ethernet dongle based upon the Kawasaki LSI one-chip adapter (KL5KUSB102, for example), or a similar dongle based upon a Realtek chip; the Kawasaki Logic dongle requires a proprietary driver for macOS X, whereas the driver for the Realtek dongle is built into macOS X. The DC3217BY runs macOS X (10.9, and any of its updates) flawlessly as the processor's HD4000 is fully supported by macOS X.